emilkaram/Self-Driving-Cars-Vehicle-Detection-and-Tracking-Udacity-CarND-T1-Project5/writeup.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?
+#### 1. Here I will describe how I implemented a sliding window search and How did I decide what scales to search and how much to overlap windows

-I decided first to use fixed size windows with some overlaps the resulat was ok but not good enough and consistent with car size and posion in the frame
+I decided first to use fixed size windows with some overlaps(trired diffrent size and overlap ratios) the resulat was ok but not good enough and consistent with car size and posion in the frame
 Then i decide to use diffrent size windows with a scale.
 The scale factor was set on different regions of the image (e.g. small near the horizon, larger in the center). here are some examples I used for sliding windows: